iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#013] Some things must be stated clearly.md

 Xenon we are here to support you \\x/

 **AntiNEKO**<br>
-You're quite the man though, getting together with two uber-popular goddesses
+You're quite the man though, getting together with two uber\-popular goddesses

 **Pinevalley**<br>
 He came out to issue a proper statement<br>